gretkierewicz/dissertation/README.md

 - Minor updated to models
 - Pensum model update - additional field for scholarship, doctoral procedure and years
+- Pensum validation and model update.
+Lowering number of choices for year condition to minimize possibilities of covering same year ranges.

 ### To be done: